wooozihui/jailbreakfunction/README.md

 ## Updates

 - 2024-8-17 We have confirmed that this attack is effective against GPTs.
-However, to safeguard AI security, we have decided not to make the GPTs public.
+However, to safeguard AI security, we have decided not to make the jailbreaked GPTs public.

 <div align="center">
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/3036cd18-07e2-4b5f-a854-bd51eaf9081a">